Mohammad Rasoulof

-Mohammad Rasoulof (محمد رسولاف; born November 16, 1972) is an Iranian independent filmmaker.
+Mohammad Rasoulof (محمد رسولاف; born 16 November 1972) is an Iranian independent filmmaker who lives in exile in Europe.
 He is known for several award-winning films, including The Twilight (2002), Iron Island (2005), Goodbye (2011), Manuscripts Don't Burn (2013), A Man of Integrity (2017) and There Is No Evil (2020).
-He won the Golden Bear at the 2020 Berlin Film Festival for There Is No Evil.
+For the latter, he won the Golden Bear at the 2020 Berlin Film Festival.
+In 2025, Rasoulof was named one of the 100 Most Influential People by Time.

 He has been arrested several times and had his passport confiscated, as the nature and content of his films has brought him into conflict with the Iranian Government.
+In May 2024, following the announcement that his film The Seed of the Sacred Fig was selected in the main competition at the 2024 Cannes Film Festival, Mohammad Rasoulof was sentenced by the Islamic Republic to 8 years in prison, whipping, and a fine.
+Rasoulof fled to a safe house in Germany after the sentencing.

 Early life and education

 Mohammad Rasoulof was born on 16 November 1972 in Shiraz, Iran.

-He has graduated with a bachelor's degree in sociology from Shiraz University, and he has studied film editing at Soore University, Tehran.
+He graduated with a bachelor's degree in sociology from Shiraz University, and he has studied film editing at Soore University, Tehran.

 Career

-His first feature-length film, The Twilight (Gagooman), was released in 2002 and was awarded with the Crystal Simorgh for the Best First Film at the Fajr Film Festival in Tehran.
+His first feature-length film, The Twilight (Gagooman), was released in 2002 and was awarded the Crystal Simorgh for Best First Film at the Fajr International Film Festival in Tehran.
 His second feature, Iron Island (Jazire-ye ahani), was released in 2005.
 His feature The White Meadows (Keshtzarha-ye sepid) was released in 2009.

-Goodbye (Be omid-e didar) premiered at the 2011 Cannes Film Festival in the section Un Certain Regard and won the prize for directing.
-His film Manuscripts Don't Burn was also screened in the Un Certain Regard section at the 2013 Cannes Film Festival where it won the FIPRESCI Prize.
-A Man of Integrity won the top prize in the Un Certain Regard section at the Cannes Film Festival in 2017.
+Goodbye (Be omid-e didar) premiered at the 2011 Cannes Film Festival in the Un Certain Regard section and won the prize for directing.
+His film Manuscripts Don't Burn also premiered in the Un Certain Regard section at the 2013 Cannes Film Festival, where it won the FIPRESCI Prize.
+A Man of Integrity won the top prize in the Un Certain Regard section at the 2017 Cannes Film Festival.

+In June 2017, Rasoulof was invited to become a member of the Academy of Motion Picture Arts and Sciences.

-There Is No Evil was awarded the Golden Bear in the main competition section at the 70th Berlin International Film Festival in 2020, and the Sydney Film Prize in 2021.
+There Is No Evil was awarded the Golden Bear in the main competition section at the 70th Berlin International Film Festival in 2020, and the Sydney Film Prize at the 68th Sydney Film Festival in 2021.

+In 2024, Rasoulof served as the president of the New Currents jury at the 29th Busan International Film Festival.